pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 </html>
 ```

-To execute the test, choose the first command (`open`) and click one of the green arrow buttons of the top-left corner of the window (the first will play the entire suite of tests and the second just the current test).
+To execute the test, choose the first command (`open`), and click one of the green arrow buttons of the top-left corner of the window.
+The first green button will play the entire suite of tests, and the second will only play the current test.

 When you do it, you'll see that the test fails: